Fort Wayne Has Diverse Sports Facilities for Your Events

-With the capability to hold 11,000 spectators for basketball games and 10,480 for hockey, this massive arena has hosted many major sporting events since opening in 1952.
+With the capability to hold 13,000 spectators for basketball games and 10,480 for hockey, this massive arena has hosted many major sporting events since opening in 1952.
 Its resume includes the 1955 and 1956 NBA Finals, and the 2010 NCAA Men’s DI Ice Hockey Tournament for the Midwest Region.
 Initially authorized in 1946 to be constructed into a memorial for the nation’s war veterans, the arena now serves the Fort Wayne Komets, Fort Wayne Mad Ants, and Fort Wayne Derby Girls.
-Upcoming tournaments include the 2020 NCAA DI Women’s Basketball Regionals as well as the 2021 and 2022 NCAA DIII Men’s Basketball Championship.
+It will also host the 2022 through 2026 NCAA Division III Men’s Basketball Championships.

 SportONE Parkview Icehouse